Botswana Defence Force: Modernisation & hardware upgrades

 From 2001 Botswana has spent millions in a modernisation drive of its armed forces.
 The BDF seeks to replace assets such as aircraft, vehicles and defence equipment and also training Batswana aircraft engineers and technicians.

 The Botswana Defence Force (BDF) is expected to continue with the acquisition of new equipment, specifically fighter/trainer aircraft, aerial defence systems, tanks and armoured personnel carriers.
-Other procurements include a deal for 45 Piranha III armoured vehicles from Swiss company GDELS-Mowag, Artillery Equipments from Elbit Systems in Israel, Botswana in 2020 received the VL MICA ground-based air defense system, a Panhard VBL fitted with a missile launcher assembly most likely for the Mistral surface-to-air missile system can be seen.
+Other procurements include a deal for 45 Piranha III armoured vehicles from Swiss company GDELS-Mowag, and artillery equipment from Elbit Systems in Israel.
+Botswana in 2020 received the VL MICA ground-based air defense system; additionally, a Panhard VBL—fitted with a missile launcher assembly most likely for the Mistral surface-to-air missile system—has been observed.
 Others include a Unimog U5000-mounted Mistral command post, a VL MICA anti-aircraft missile transporter-erector-launcher truck, and a VL MICA truck-mounted radar or command post vehicle.
 According to the report, France delivered 14 missile launchers to Botswana in 2016.

 The Stockholm International Peace Research Institute's Arms Transfer Database notes that Botswana bought 100 Strela-3/SA-14 surface-to-air missiles from Ukraine in 2012.
-The Botswana Defence Force (BDF) has confirmed negotiations with Swedish aircraft manufacturer Försvarets Materielverk (FMV) for the acquisition of between eight and 12 JAS Gripen "C" and "D" aircraft variants to replace its ageing fleet of Canadian-made CF-5 fighter jets.
+The BDF has also confirmed negotiations with Swedish aircraft manufacturer Försvarets Materielverk (FMV) for the acquisition of between eight and 12 JAS Gripen "C" and "D" aircraft variants to replace its ageing fleet of Canadian-made CF-5 fighter jets.
 The BDF's search for new military hardware has also taken it to South Korea as it shows interest in modified K2 Black Panther main battle tanks.

 The Botswana Defence Force (BDF) is in the process of procuring data extraction and analytical tools to upgrade their cyber force to boost cyberwarfare, cybersecurity, and counter-cyberwarfare.